Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/Using_the_PKIFILE_command.md

 title: "Using  the PKIFILE command"
 linkTitle: "Using PKIFILE"
 weight: 250
---- Use the PKIFILE command to create, purge, or delete a local certificate database.
+---Use the PKIFILE command to create, purge, or delete a local certificate database.

 ****Syntax****